-- MPower Finance offers loans to students who want to pursue any kind of Master’s programs from US-based universities only.
+MPower Finance offers loans to students who want to pursue any kind of Master’s programs from the USA and Canada.

 Drawback 1: Processing fees

-- The processing fees charged by Indian banks do not go beyond Rs.
+- The processing fees charged by Indian public banks do not go beyond Rs.
 10,000.

-- Indian NBFCs charge only 1% of the total loan amount as processing fees.
+- Indian NBFCs and private banks charge around 1% of the total loan amount as processing fees.
 For instance, if a loan of Rs.
-50 lakhs is taken, then only 1% of that amount, i.e, Rs 50,000, is charged as processing fee.
+50 lakhs is taken, then only 1% of that amount, i.e, Rs 50,000, is charged as a processing fee.

 Drawback 2: Floating Interest rates

-Before we get into the details here, let’s understand the following terms, LIBOR and MCLR, which are used by lenders to calculate the overall education loan interest rate.
+Before we get into the details here, let's understand terms such as LIBOR and MCLR, which are used by lenders to calculate the overall education loan interest rate.

 Please note that the interest rates provided by Prodigy finance student loan schemes are never fixed.
 They vary from one student's profile to another.

-According to the above table, you may observe that the LIBOR interest rates are increasing almost every year.
-As shown in the table, LIBOR is expected to go up by almost 1% within the next couple of years since the world is opening again.
+In the above table, you may have observed that the LIBOR interest rates were increasing almost every year till the pandemic hit.
+As shown in the table, LIBOR is expected to go up by almost 1-2% within the next couple of years since the world is opening again.
 So, a student who had taken a foreign education loan in 2014 and is still repaying the loan amount, is doing so with a 2% higher interest rate than what he was promised at the time of sanction.

 The final interest rate (ROI) = MCLR + Bank’s premium - other discounts

-- Students who have also opted for the Rinn Raksha insurance scheme get a 0.5% waiver in the interest rate.
+Students who have also opted for the Rinn Raksha insurance scheme get a 0.5% waiver in the interest rate.
 So, for male candidates who apply for a foreign education loan with SBI, the final interest rate (including the Rinn Raksha discount) comes to a total of 8.15%.
 There is a 0.5% discount in interest rates for female candidates.
 This, coupled with the Rinn Raksha insurance scheme waiver brings the total interest rate fixed by SBI for female candidates to 7.65%.

 Let us take a look at the growth in MCLR over the years.

-- The above calculations will help you determine how much amount will be repaid by a loan applicant if he/she decides to go for an Indian Bank like SBI and how much is to be repaid if the applicant opts for MPower finance or Prodigy finance student loan.
+The above calculations will help you determine how much amount will be repaid by borrowers if they decide to opt for an Indian Bank like SBI and how much is to be repaid if the applicant opts for MPower finance or Prodigy finance student loan.